AlFaizCodes/AlFaizCodes/README.md

 Alongside coding, I run a **small creative venture** designing **box & packaging designs**, allowing me to blend **technology with creativity**.

-- 🌱 Learning step by step, not rushing
+- 🌱 Learning step by step, not rushing.
 - 🔁 Believe in **consistency over shortcuts**
 - 🧠 Focused on **real understanding, not rote learning**